 Dance Central includes a built-in fitness tracker as part of the game.
 You can optionally fill this out and see how many calories you are burning in real-time.

 Yur.fit rates this game as equal to doing Ellipticals or 4-6 Kcal/Min.

 Does Dance Central VR cause motion sickness?

 For the most part, you are standing stationary in Dance Central VR review.
 In the multiplayer section, there is the ability to move around.
 You have the option to do snap turning or smooth turning.
-During this part with smooth turning enabled, the game makes your character do this weird kicking out feet walk movement, and it definitely causes a few uneasy feelings.
+During this part with smooth turning enabled, the game makes your character do these weird kicking-out feet walk movements, and it definitely causes a few uneasy feelings.
 Keep snap turning on if this is you.